-The QEII Foundation and its donor community are the drivers of major healthcare innovation at the QEII Health Sciences Centre.
-With the support of our community, we raise funds for life-saving research, state-of-the-art facilities, the latest medical technology and clinical trials – touching every corner of the QEII and the Atlantic region.
+The QEII Foundation and its donors drive healthcare innovation at the QEII Health Sciences Centre.
+With the support of the community, the foundation raises funds for life-saving research, state-of-the-art facilities, the latest medical technology and clinical trials in Atlantic Canada.

-The QEII Foundation is proud to be a part of the UpLift Funding Consortium – working with our donors to create healthier schools, communities and, ultimately, health care today and in the future.
+The QEII Foundation works with donors and informs them about UpLift, in an effort to create healthier schools, communities and, ultimately, health care today and in the future.

 Department of Education and Early Childhood Development

 The Department of Education and Early Childhood Development (DEECD) is the provincial government department responsible for all early childhood education programs as well as the school system.
-The DEECE, along with the Regional Centres for Education (RCE), has been a proud partner of UpLift since 2017.
-The DEECD has committed significant time and resources to UpLift through supporting the overall strategy and the planning and evaluation processes.
-The Department of Education also brings expertise in existing programs in the Education system and the daily operation of the school system.
+The DEECE, along with the Regional Centres for Education (RCE), has committed significant time and resources to UpLift.

 Department of Health and Wellness

 The Department of Health and Wellness (DHW) is the provincial government department responsible for all community and individual health services.
-The DHW have been a proud partner of UpLift since 2017.
-The DHW has contributed significant human resources.
-The DHW brings expertise on the existing health related programs for children and youth, and how they can be streamlined with UpLift.
+The DHW has contributed significant human resources to UpLift and brings expertise on the existing health-related programs for children and youth, and how they can be aligned with UpLift.

 Department of Communities, Culture and Heritage

-Within the Department of Communities, Culture and Heritage (DCCH) UpLift works with the Division of Communities, Sport and Recreation.
-The DCCH has been a proud partner of UpLift since 2018.
+The Department of Communities, Culture and Heritage (DCCH) has been a proud partner of UpLift since 2018.
 The DCCH brings valuable expertise on the unique aspects of communities across Nova Scotia, local partners to engage, existing programs, policies and areas of need.

 Public Health Agency of Canada

 The Public Health Agency of Canada’s (PHAC) Multi-sectoral Partnerships to Promote Healthy Living and Prevent Chronic Disease has pledged to fund UpLift up to $5 million subject to securing the same amount in private sector contributions.
-PHAC has officially been an UpLift partner since 2019, however they have provided support for UpLift since 2015.
 In addition to funding, PHAC provides guidance and support for UpLift, and connects UpLift with community partners to ensure all aspects are efficient and streamlined with existing programs and policies.